Friezes satisfying higher SL$_k$-determinants: Introduction

 In this way, $\SL_2$ friezes are well-understood and they are closely related to the combinatorics of cluster algebras.
 On the other hand, the classification of integral $\SL_k$-friezes remains elusive.
 Our paper makes a step in the direction of a complete classification.
 We show that in the finite type cases, all integral $\SL_k$-friezes can be obtained from the combinatorics of the cluster algebras on coordinate rings of Grassmannians, and Grassmannian cluster categories.
 We make use of the combinatorial tools that we call \emph{Pl\"ucker friezes}, which arise from the cluster algebras, and \emph{mesh friezes}, which arise from Grassmannian cluster categories.

 Pl\"ucker friezes play a crucial role in our construction of $\SL_k$-friezes.
 Their entries are given by a constellation of Pl\"ucker coordinates in the homogeneous coordinate ring $\mathcal{A}(k,n)$ of the Grassmannian $\mathrm{Gr}(k,n)$ via the Pl\"ucker embedding.
-We show that the (specialised) Pl\"ucker frieze of type $(k,n)$ deserves its name: it is indeed an $\SL_k$-frieze -- all its $k \times k$ diamonds have determinant 1 (cf.\ Theorem \ref{thm:frieze}).
-In particular, each map from $\mathcal{A}(k,n)$ to $\mathbb{Z}$, given by a specialisation of a cluster to one, yields a tame integral $\SL_k$-frieze (cf.\ Corollary \ref{cor:cluster-1-frieze}).
+We show that the (specialized) Pl\"ucker frieze of type $(k,n)$ deserves its name: it is indeed an $\SL_k$-frieze -- all its $k \times k$ diamonds have determinant 1 (cf.\ Theorem \ref{thm:frieze}).
+In particular, each map from $\mathcal{A}(k,n)$ to $\mathbb{Z}$, given by a specialization of a cluster to one, yields a tame integral $\SL_k$-frieze (cf.\ Corollary \ref{cor:cluster-1-frieze}).
 We call friezes obtained in this way \emph{unitary}.
-This generalizes the results about friezes from the case $k=2$, which has been well-known and studied for some time: Indeed, all $\SL_2$-friezes arise from the (specialised) Pl\"ucker frieze of type $(k,n)$ in this way.
+This generalizes the results about friezes from the case $k=2$, which have been well-known and studied for some time: Indeed, all $\SL_2$-friezes arise from the (specialized) Pl\"ucker frieze of type $(2,n)$ in this way.
 However, for $k>2$ not all friezes are unitary.

 Next, we use categorification of cluster algebras to obtain all $\SL_k$ friezes whenever $\mathcal{A}(k,n)$ is of finite type.
 A mesh frieze is an integral frieze on the Auslander-Reiten quiver of a Grassmannian cluster category such that entries coming from a mesh satisfy a certain frieze-like relation.
 In the case $k=2$, a mesh frieze of the cluster category exactly agrees with the $\SL_2$-frieze.
 Thus, in light of the connection that we found, it makes sense to consider relationship between $\SL_k$-friezes and mesh friezes of Grassmannian cluster categories for $k>2$.
 In finite type we show that there exists a bijection between the two.
 In particular, this implies that in finite type every $\SL_k$ frieze is obtained by specializing the collection of cluster variables in a given cluster to some set of positive integers.